Stock Hub 2026 · Biotech & Healthcare

 The current CRMD story is therefore more interesting, but also more demanding.
 It is not enough anymore to ask whether DefenCath can be approved.
 It already is.
 It is not enough to ask whether the product can generate revenue.
 It already has.
 The serious question now is whether CorMedix can normalize this business beyond the first reimbursement-assisted commercial wave and convince the market that 2025 and early 2026 are not a temporary spike, but the beginning of a durable institutional anti-infective franchise.
 That is a very different debate from the old binary-biotech setup.
 It is now a debate about reimbursement durability, market access, product mix, operating leverage, pipeline expansion, capital allocation, and management execution.

 The company entered 2026 with the strongest operating profile in its history.
 Full-year 2025 revenue reached $311.7 million, while pro forma revenue including the acquired Melinta portfolio for the full comparable period reached $401.3 million.
 Q4 2025 alone delivered $128.6 million of net revenue, with $91.2 million from DefenCath and $37.4 million from the Melinta portfolio.
-Q1 2026 then added another strong data point: $127.4 million of net revenue, $38.6 million of net income, $70.0 million of adjusted EBITDA, $178.1 million of cash and short-term investments excluding restricted cash, and increased full-year 2026 guidance to $325 million to $345 million in net revenue and $115 million to $135 million in adjusted EBITDA.
+The first half of 2026 then added $229.4 million of revenue, $64.6 million of net income, $128.7 million of adjusted EBITDA and $128.6 million of operating cash flow, with $256.7 million of cash at June 30.
+Within that half the two quarters diverge: $127.4 million of revenue in the first, $101.9 million in the second, as DefenCath moved from $97.5 million to $66.1 million ahead of the reimbursement change.
 Those are not development-stage numbers.
-They are commercial specialty-pharma numbers.
+They are commercial specialty-pharma numbers, on a base that the company has said will be smaller in the second half.

 The bull case is straightforward but should not be oversimplified.
 DefenCath is the first and only FDA-approved antimicrobial catheter lock solution in the United States for reducing catheter-related bloodstream infections in adult patients with kidney failure receiving chronic hemodialysis through a central venous catheter.
 The product showed a 71% relative risk reduction in CRBSI in LOCK-IT-100, carries LPAD and QIDP significance, and addresses a serious patient population where infection prevention can matter clinically and economically.
 With CMS TDAPA support from July 1, 2024 through June 30, 2026, CorMedix was able to build adoption and scale quickly.
 The Melinta acquisition added marketed hospital anti-infective products and REZZAYO, creating a broader platform.
 The positive ReSPECT Phase III topline result in April 2026 adds an important second clinical/regulatory leg to the story.

 The bear case is also real.
 DefenCath faces a reimbursement transition after June 30, 2026, and management has openly framed 2026 as a transition year.
 The TDAPA period helped build the commercial ramp; when the reimbursement architecture changes, the market will scrutinize whether utilization remains strong, whether net pricing resets sharply, and whether providers continue to adopt the product at attractive economics.
-The Q1 2026 beat and guidance raise are encouraging, but they do not eliminate the second-half 2026 debate.
+The reimbursement change is no longer pending: it took effect on July 1, 2026, and the company states that reimbursement to dialysis institutions declined significantly and that it expects lower DefenCath net sales in the second half.
+The first-half figures and the raised adjusted EBITDA range are encouraging, but they do not settle the second-half debate; they precede it.
 CorMedix also carries more complexity after Melinta: more products, more SG&A, more integration demands, intangible assets, a convertible debt layer, and greater execution burden.
 The stock can be cheap on headline numbers and still deserve a discount if investors do not trust normalized earnings.

 The cleanest view is this: CRMD has become one of the more unusual small/mid-cap healthcare stories in the market because it combines commercial profitability, a live reimbursement overhang, late-stage pipeline optionality, policy sensitivity, and a shareholder base still psychologically shaped by the old pre-approval years.
 The company is no longer a fragile one-product hope story, but it is not yet a fully normalized anti-infective platform either.
 The next stage depends on how well management bridges DefenCath’s reimbursement transition, executes Melinta integration, files and advances the REZZAYO prophylaxis sNDA, accelerates the TPN program where possible, and maintains credibility around cash use, buybacks, and future business development.